 Explore it on Goodreads or Amazon.

-Other books by this author include Lord John and the Hand of Devils, Dangerous Women, The Mad Scientist’s Guide to World Domination, Seven Stones to Stand or Fall
+Other books by this author which I have reviewed include Lord John and the Hand of Devils, Dangerous Women, The Mad Scientist’s Guide to World Domination, Seven Stones to Stand or Fall

 Third in the Lord John Grey historical suspense series revolving around Major Grey.
 This story involves Jamie Fraser and occurs during Voyager (Outlander, 3).